 It's impossible to describe the boundless, wild, and untamed love you feel for your child.
 The moment this tiny human enters the world, your heart practically bursts inside your chest.
-As it pounds up against your rib cage, it almost feels like it's doubled in size, and that's almost true.
-Because now it doesn't just beat for you; it beats for two.
+As it pounds up against your rib cage, it feels like it could have doubled in size, and that's almost true because now it doesn't just beat for you; it beats for two.
 Los Angeles–based actor, model, designer, and devoted mom to 9-year-old Arlo, Jesse Sullivan knows that feeling intimately.

 "I define love as the ultimate release of ego," she tells me.
 "I think love is seen in the moments when we'd normally put ourselves first, yet it fills us up and makes us act selflessly.
 When you're a parent, this is intensified because you feel a love for your child that doesn't compare to anything else.
 All of a sudden, you realize you'd give your last dollar, the last sip of water, or last breath to that child."
 While most parents can identify with this sentiment, there is a deeper bond and spiritual connection between Jesse and Arlo that inspired us to share and celebrate their modern love story.